SolidRun/ignition-imx6/README.md

 Ignition scripts for SolidRun's i.MX6 based mini computers.

 Those scripts are intended to be downloaded by Ignition as a gzipped tarball.
+For that Ignitio uses github API.

 After being downloaded Ignition scans the directories and provides the user a list of distributions to install from.

 Each directory is a distribution installation cookbook that provides name, description, icon and installation script.